-When do expectant parents usually find out whether they are having a girl or a boy?
-In most cases, you can find out between 16 and 20 weeks, during a structural ultrasound.
-That’s about halfway into your pregnancy.
-But what if you want to know now?
+In most cases, you can find out the sex of your baby about halfway during your pregnancy — between 16 and 20 weeks — during a structural ultrasound.
+But what if you want to know sooner?

-The Ramzi theory claims to be able to determine fetal gender by as early as six weeks into a pregnancy, using a 2D ultrasound.
+Dr. Ismail claims it can determine fetal sex by as early as 6 weeks into a pregnancy using a 2-D ultrasound.
 But just how sound is this theory?

-The Ramzi theory was developed by Dr. Saam Ramzi Ismail.
-It’s sometimes called Ramzi’s method or the Ramzi method.
-In research published on ObGyn.net, Dr. Ismail tried to determine if there was a relationship between a baby’s gender and how the placenta formed.
-Specifically, he looked at which side of the uterus the placenta formed on.
-He did this by looking at the laterality of placental/chorionic villi, which are the hairlike formations that the placenta is made of.
+According to this theory, Dr. Ismail tried to determine if there was a relationship between a baby’s sex and how and where the placenta formed.
+He did this by looking at the laterality of placental/chorionic villi.
+These are the hairlike formations that make up the placenta.

-In terms of credibility: It should be noted that ObGyn.net is not a peer-reviewed journal, which is where established medical studies are published so that their validity can be reviewed by other scientists and doctors.
+However, this method of determining sex hasn’t been confirmed by peer-reviewed research.
+A peer-reviewed journal is where established medical studies are published so their validity can be reviewed by other scientists and doctors.

-Still, it has become a very popular topic of discussion among the pregnancy crowd.
-Many women are posting screenshots from their early ultrasounds to see if anyone can guess their baby’s gender using the Ramzi theory.
+Still, it’s become a very popular topic of discussion among women who are pregnant.
+Many women are posting screenshots from their early ultrasounds to see if anyone can guess their baby’s sex using the Ramzi theory.

-Is there any conclusive, scientific basis for the Ramzi theory?
-No. There have been virtually no further studies on using placenta placement to predict gender as early as six weeks.
-And therefore, doctors remain skeptical.
+Is there a scientific basis for the Ramzi theory?
+The short answer is no. There’ve been no further studies on using placenta placement to predict sex as early as 6 weeks.
+So, doctors remain skeptical.

-Dr. Sherry Ross, OB/GYN and women’s health expert at Providence Saint John’s Health Center in Santa Monica, CA, says, “The Ramzi theory sounds too good to be true, as many point out.
-It may not have any real scientific validity.”
+“The Ramzi theory sounds too good to be true, as many point out.
+It may not have any real scientific validity,” said Dr. Sherry Ross, OB-GYN and women’s health expert at Providence Saint John’s Health Center in Santa Monica, California.

-She also points out that gender is determined in an embryo at four weeks.
-“It would be really amazing to learn that someone could find out this information only two weeks later, with a 97 percent accuracy rate.”
+She also notes that the sex organs begin to form in an embryo at 4 weeks.
+“It would be really amazing to learn that someone could find out this information only two weeks later, with a 97 percent accuracy rate,” she said.

-If you are concerned about genetic abnormalities based on gender, use one of the more traditionally accepted genetic tests.
+If you’re concerned about genetic abnormalities based on sex, use one of the accepted genetic tests.

-The most accurate way of determining gender has always been through checking the chromosomes of the baby.
-This has traditionally been done through invasive tests such chorionic villi sampling (CVS) performed between 11 and 14 weeks, or amniocentesis performed at about 16 weeks.
+The most accurate way of determining sex has always been through checking the chromosomes of the baby.
+This has traditionally been done through invasive tests, such chorionic villi sampling performed between 11 and 14 weeks, or amniocentesis performed at about 16 weeks.